 ZXM promotes an environment that is safe for people: where there is no assault,challenge or denial of their identity, of who they are and what they need.
 We promote and expect our people to have a shared respect, shared meaning, shared knowledge and experience of learning, living and working together with dignity.

-The COO and Consultant Scrum Masters are responsible for creating an environment in the Consultant Scrum Teams where:
+The COO is responsible for creating an environment in the Consultant Scrum Teams where:

 The Board is accountable for setting ZXM’s policies on corporate social responsibilities.
-The CEO is responsible for establishing targets and actioning them in collaboration with the COO.
+The CEO is responsible for establishing targets and actioning them in collaboration with the Chief Operating Officer.

 The Board will assess progress toward ZXM’s targets on a quarterly basis.

 With regards to ZXM’s Social and Sustainable Procurement targets, the Board will review ZXM’s financial position each quarter and assess both the impact of its policies on the viability of the business, and the effectiveness of the outcomes it’s seeking.

 Incorporate targets and review into Board strategic cycle

 The Board will promote and share information on targets and achievements and provide an update progress at R&R.

 The Board’s review of ZXM’s financial position each quarter will include the assessment of purchases in the previous quarter, assessment of effectiveness of existing areas of procurement from disadvantaged groups, and identify new target procurement areas.